panyan7/music-lstm-rbm/README.md

 python3 process.py
 ```
 Then the default dataset will be replaced by your selected music in the directory.
+Currently the data has only one music, so ideally you should select some of your own music.

 ----------
 <a name="k">1.</a> RBM generates data by performing a Gibbs sampling with k steps, and you need to specify this constant k here.